CaveStoryModdingCommunity/modding-wiki/wiki/organya.md

 The instruments are baked into the reader (the file tells the player what instrument number to use)

-### The Org Header
+### Header

 The first 6+12 (18) bytes are header info, containing the:
 - Org Type (6 char string).
-This can be `org-02`, `org-03` or `org-16` and corresponds to the capabilities that the file has, such as fancy drums or using more tracks.
-- There is an Org type of `org-01`, but sometime after V1.1 Pixel made Orgmaker write `org-01` as `org-02`, regardless of if pipi is used or not.
+This can be `org-01`, `org-02`, or `org-03` and corresponds to the capabilities that the file has, such as fancy drums or using more tracks.
+However, starting with version v1.3.2, OrgMaker writes `org-02` instead of `org-01`, regardless of whether pipi is used or not.

 - Wait (tempo, 2 bytes), see **Org Tempo**
 - Line (number of beats per measure, 1 byte), can also be thought of as the number of vertical "lines" the editor shows between each measure.